-Cleaning business insurance costs are dependent on several factors, such as the size of your business and its risks.
+Cleaning business insurance and bonding costs are dependent on several factors, such as the size of your business and its risks.
 Cost estimates are sourced from policies purchased by Insureon customers.

-Cleaning businesses pay a median premium of less than $45 per month, or $530 per year, for general liability insurance.
-This policy provides protection from customer injuries and property damage, along with advertising injuries.
+Cleaning and janitorial businesses pay a median premium of less than $45 per month, or $530 per year, for general liability insurance.
+This policy provides financial protection from customer injuries and property damage, along with advertising injuries.

 Among cleaning businesses that purchase general liability insurance with Insureon, 16% pay less than $500 per year and 69% pay between $500 and $1,000 per year.
-High-risk businesses typically pay more for this policy.
+Larger businesses with more clients typically pay more for this coverage.